chottosid/Cognitia-Backend/docs/api/modelTest.md

 }
 ```

+#### Enhanced Logic for Question Selection

+The distribution of questions is determined by the difficulty level of the test:

+- **EASY**:
+  - 70% easy questions
+  - 20% medium questions
+  - 10% hard questions
+- **MEDIUM**:
+  - 30% easy questions
+  - 50% medium questions
+  - 20% hard questions
+- **HARD**:
+  - 10% easy questions
+  - 30% medium questions
+  - 60% hard questions

+The system ensures that the total number of questions matches the requested `questionCount`.
+If there are insufficient questions available for any difficulty level, an error is returned.

 #### Error Responses

-- **400 Bad Request**: If no subjects provided or insufficient questions available
+- **400 Bad Request**: If no subjects are provided or insufficient questions are available

 ```json
 {
   "error": "At least one subject is required"